-April 4 - deadline for the Agency and applicant to receive a brief addendum or revised market
+April 14 Deadline for the Agency and Applicants to receive a brief addendum or

 G. Process for Revisions to Proposals: The initial market study must be based solely on information contained in the preliminary application.
-The revised market study may only vary based on revisions from the Agency or applicant.
-The following alterations will be permitted: rent structure, project size, targeting and bedroom mix.
-The following alterations will not be permitted: change in location and/or project type (i.e. switching from a family proposal to elderly).
+The revised market study may only vary based on revisions from the Agency or Applicants.
+The following alterations will be permitted: rent structure, reduction of project size, targeting and bedroom mix.
+The following alterations will not be permitted: change in location and/or project type (i.e. switching from a family proposal to elderly) or an increase in the total number of units stated in the preliminary application.